Rithvik119am/project_promise/README.md

 ## Owner_info.dart

-The data in `Owner_info.dart` file has been removed from this project.
+The data in `owner_info.dart` file has been removed from this project.
 If you need it for creating the PDF bills and to add owner information, you can do it in `owner_info.dart` and define the necessary classes and data.
 ```
 class OwnerInfo {
   final String name = "";